odap-ac-uk/manual/ODAP_manual.md

 The foundation for the ODAP is the International Severe Acute Respiratory Infection Consortium (ISARIC) Clinical Characterisation Protocol (CCP).

+## Core principles of the ODAP

+ODAP is long term, UK wide, 4 nations outbreak response infrastructure providing the unique and scalable capabilities of the academic sector to tackle public health challenges.

+Ultimately, once the embargo is lifted by a data contributor, data provision will be *FAIR* (Findable, Accessible, Interoperable, Reusable) and access will adhere to the *five safes* principles:

+- Safe data: data is treated to protect any confidentiality concerns.
+- Safe projects: research projects are approved by data owners for the public good.
+- Safe people: researchers are trained and authorised to use data safely.
+- Safe settings: a SecureLab environment prevents unauthorised use.
+- Safe outputs: screened and approved outputs that are non-disclosive.

 ## Scope of the ODAP

 **The purpose of the ODAP is to facilitate biomedical research to advance understanding of severe infectious disease\* and other exposures of public health interest.\*\* Research within the ODAP is strictly limited to this purpose.**